JTMTCVPA Guidelines for Tenure and Promotion

 Procedures at the College Level

-An independent review is conducted during the College of Visual and Performing Arts’ own tenure and promotion deliberations.
+An independent review is conducted during the Talkington College of Visual and Performing Arts' own tenure and promotion deliberations.
 Directors should inform candidates that this review is not a mere formality.
-A favorable vote from the school and a favorable recommendation from the director do not guarantee that the ultimate recommendation from the College of Visual and Performing Arts, and later from the Graduate Dean, the Provost, and the President to the Board of Regents, will be favorable.
+A favorable vote from the school and a favorable recommendation from the director do not guarantee that the ultimate recommendation from the TCVPA, and later from the Graduate Dean, the Provost, and the President to the Board of Regents, will be favorable.
 Likewise, unfavorable school votes are not always upheld.

 At the College level, the Visual and Performing Arts Personnel Actions Committee (PAC) is responsible for making recommendations to the Dean on all tenure and promotion applications.
-Comprising two members from each of three units, the Personnel Actions Committee is appointed by the Dean or his/her designee.
+Comprising two members from each of three units (one Associate Professor and one Professor), the Personnel Actions Committee is appointed by the Dean or his/her designee.
 Committee members do not vote on tenure and promotion applications from their own schools.
 A Tenure and Promotion sub-Committee is comprised of the four PAC members not from a candidate's home school.
-A non-voting witness from the home unit, ordinarily that school’s most recent "alumnus" PAC member, attends the tenure and promotion meeting but exits prior to the committee's vote; the non-voting member, like voting members, is charged with maintaining complete confidentiality.
-Following careful deliberations, the Tenure and Promotion sub-Committee takes a formal vote, which is recorded on the Consideration of Tenure and Promotion Form.
+A non-voting witness from the home unit, ordinarily that school's most recent "alumnus" PAC member, attends the tenure and promotion meeting but exits prior to the committee's vote; the non-voting member, like voting members, is charged with maintaining complete confidentiality.
+In cases for promotion to the rank of Professor, the voting sub-Committee shall comprise the two PAC members not from the home unit who hold that rank together with one additional professor assigned ad hoc; all regular sub-Committee members, both Associate and Professor ranks, participate in discussion but those holding Associate rank exit prior to the professorial sub-committee's vote.
+Following careful deliberations, these sub-Committee take formal votes, which are recorded on the Consideration of Tenure and Promotion Form.
 The Dean does not vote at this stage.

 Tenure and Promotion sub-Committee members rely primarily on the evidence contained in the applicant's dossier.
 For this reason it is important that the dossier be complete and compiled in a neat, professional manner.
 The Committee may, however, ask for additional information.
 Miscellaneous questions may be directed to the non-voting member from the home unit, or to the school's director, who shall remain on call for the duration of scheduled meetings.
 In all cases in which there is a serious question about the desirability of recommending tenure for a candidate in his or her mandatory year for consideration of tenure, the candidate and the school director will be asked to meet individually with the Committee.
 At the discretion of the Dean, other individuals may be asked to meet with the Committee as well.